 With board-certified, orthopedic surgeons on staff, CMH makes elective orthopedic surgery for patients of all ages convenient.
-Dr. Joseph Lemker, Dr. Kyle Menzel and Dr. Mark Gregerson provide total joint replacement surgery; shoulder, arm, hand, hip, knee, ankle, and foot surgery; arthroscopic knee surgery; and sports medicine.
+Dr. Joseph Lemker and Dr. Kyle Menzel provide total joint replacement surgery; shoulder, arm, hand, hip, knee, ankle, and foot surgery; arthroscopic knee surgery; and sports medicine.
 They also provide conservative treatment for arthritis.

 Shoulder replacement surgery essentially replaces the ends of each bone of the joint creating a new stable surface for the joint to function smoothly across.
 The extent of the surgery and materials used vary from patient to patient, but generally involve resurfacing of the humerus or scapula using plastic or metal.
 Cement or a material that may allow the bone to grow attached to the new joint components is used to hold the new joint surfaces in place.

 Resurfacing the humerus is often done by replacing the upper portion of the arm with a metal piece with a round humeral head-like surface.
 The cup-shaped area enclosing the humeral head may also be smoothed out or reshaped using plastic or another material.